Halstonberg

 Tennessee courts grant temporary restraining orders and preliminary injunctions in non-compete cases where the employer can demonstrate a likelihood of success on the merits and irreparable harm.
 The reformation doctrine means that even imperfect agreements have a path to enforcement, which encourages employers to litigate.

-What Tennessee employees should know
+What should Tennessee employees know about non-compete agreements?

 Your non-compete must be ancillary to an otherwise enforceable agreement and supported by adequate consideration.
 If the non-compete was presented mid-employment without a raise, promotion, or other new benefit, it may lack the consideration foundation needed for enforcement.